Finitely generated saturated multi-Rees algebras: Introduction

 \section{Introduction}

-The objective of this article is twofold.
-The inspiration for the first part mainly comes from three sources: \cite{DC4} by Cutkosky, Herzog and Srinivasan, \cite{J} by Herzog, Puthenpurakal and Verma and \cite{HHT} by Herzog, Hibi and Trung.
+The inspiration of this manuscript mainly comes from three sources: \cite{DC4} by Cutkosky, Herzog and Srinivasan, \cite{J} by Herzog, Puthenpurakal and Verma and \cite{HHT} by Herzog, Hibi and Trung.
 Here we produce multi-ideal versions of some of the results obtained in the aforementioned papers.